 ArtworksH.
 Mabel MayStill Life with Fruit1877-1971$25,000

-ProvenanceKinsman Robinson Galleries, Toronto;
+Kinsman Robinson Galleries, Toronto

 — This Still Life with Fruit lends itself to being demonstrative of the story of the Beaver Hall Group women.
 The convention for a women to stay close to home to find subject matter leads her no farther than the kitchen and dining room, as opposed to

 Mabel May is perhaps best known as a founding member of Montreal’s Beaver Hall Group.
 Born in Montreal, in 1877 she studied art with William Brymner at the Art Association of Montreal from 1909-1912.
 May then travelled to Paris with Emily Coonan and was influenced by the work of the Impressionists.
 She also travelled to Northern France, Belgium, Holland, London, Edinburgh and

 members of the Beaver Hall Group and in 1933 became a founding member of the Canadian Group of Painters.
 She was appointed supervisor of children’s classes at the National Gallery of Canada in 1938.
 She was a regular exhibitor in the Art Association of Montreal and Royal Canadian Academy of the Arts from 1910 and on for more than four decades.